No Russian

-"No Russian" is a mission in the 2009 video game Call of Duty: Modern Warfare 2 and its remastered version, Call of Duty: Modern Warfare 2 Campaign Remastered.
-In the level, the player participates in a mass shooting at a Russian airport, although the player is not forced or told by the game itself to shoot any civilians and may skip the level altogether without penalty.
-"No Russian" is noticeably more graphic than any other level in the game.
-The plot of "No Russian" revolves around Army Ranger PFC.
-Joseph Allen, working as an undercover CIA asset, who attempts to gain the trust of a Russian terrorist named Vladimir Makarov.
+"No Russian" is the fourth mission of the 2009 video game Call of Duty: Modern Warfare 2 and its 2020 remaster.
+In the mission, the player controls Army Ranger PFC Joseph Allen, who–whilst undercover for the CIA with the alias "Alexei Borodin" in an attempt to gain the trust of Russian ultranationalist terrorist Vladimir Makarov–participates in a mass shooting by Makarov's group at an airport in Moscow.
+The player may elect not to personally shoot any civilians and the mission may be skipped without penalty.

-Game designer Mohammad Alavi was heavily-involved in the level's development.
-Alavi wanted the level to serve as a catalyst for Call of Duty: Modern Warfare 2 plot, and create an emotional connection between the player and Makarov.
-Much of the level's development was spent designing the massacre-portion, which Alavi did not want to feel too contrived or traumatic.
-Members of Call of Duty: Modern Warfare 2 development team were polarized in their opinions of the level, and several game-testers expressed disapproval, including one game-tester who refused to play the level at all.
+Iranian-American game designer Mohammad Alavi was heavily involved in the mission's development.
+Alavi wanted the mission to serve as a catalyst for the game's plot, and create an emotional connection between the player and Makarov.
+Much of the mission's development was spent designing the massacre portion, which Alavi did not want to feel too contrived or traumatic.
+Members of the game's development team were polarized in their opinions of the mission; several game testers expressed disapproval, including one who refused to play it at all.

-"No Russian" sparked significant controversy for letting players directly participate in a terrorist mass killing, and it became a popular subject in both gaming publications and major news publications.
-Journalists described the level's plot as illogical and derided the ability to skip the level.
-Due to the level's graphic content, Call of Duty: Modern Warfare 2 was subject to censorship in international versions of the game, including its entire removal from Russian versions.
-Journalists have since discussed the importance of "No Russian" to the video game industry.
+"No Russian" is noticeably more graphic than any other mission in the game.
+It sparked significant controversy for letting players directly participate in a terrorist mass killing, and became a popular subject in both gaming publications and major news publications.
+Due to its graphic content, the game was subject to censorship in some countries, such as having the mission entirely removed from Russian versions.
+Journalists at the time described its plot as illogical and claimed that the ability to skip it rendered it pointless, but have since discussed its importance to the video game industry.